Establishing Paternity in South Florida

 Establishing Paternity at Various Stages

-Circumstance will often dictate when a parent decides to establish their child’s paternity.
+Circumstances will often dictate when a parent decides to establish their child’s paternity.
 Sometimes a family will choose to establish paternity years after the child is born.
-A paternity lawyer in South Florida can guide you through the process, which may differ depending on whether paternity is established right after birth or later in the child’s life.
+Florida paternity attorney can guide you through the process, which may differ depending on whether paternity is established right after birth or later in the child’s life.

 Establishing Paternity at Birth